-The 70:20:10 Model
+The 70:20:10 Rule

-That’s the 70:20:10 learning theory.
-In other words, we learn:
+That’s the 70:20:10 theory.
+In other words, we gain knowledge through:

-While these percentages may vary, the point is that most learning happens when we’re simply doing our jobs.
-The rest of our learning results from social interactions and formal training.
-The 70:20:10 model is relevant to distributed learning because it tells us that learning opportunities are everywhere.
+While these percentages may vary, the point is that we learn most often by simply doing our jobs.
+The rest results from social interactions and formal learning.
+This model is relevant to distributed informal learning because it tells us that opportunities are everywhere.

 Small Study, Big Impact

-There’s no denying that the 70:20:10 model has caused a stir in the L&D world, as it’s often a popular topic at learning conferences.
-And an increasing amount of products and learning solutions are being implemented based around this model.
+There’s no denying that the 70:20:10 model has caused a stir in the L&D world, as it’s often a popular topic at conferences.
+And an increasing amount of products and solutions are being implemented based around this model.

 Curious where learners find information?